Nitrate Isotope Analysis

 Samples sequence -- Open "N2O_Samples.seq" or "O2N2_Samples.seq" sequence from the left side of the screen within the "File Browser" window under the "Sequences" tab.

-- Make sure the "AS Sample" column increments by 1 for each row from one to the number of vials you have
+- Make sure the "AS Sample" column increments by 1 for each row from 1 to the # of vials you have.

 - Make sure the Method has "N2O_samples.met" or "O2N2_samples.met" selected.